-15.134 Sick Leave - Family Illness
+15.14 Sick Leave - Family Illness

-Employees may use hours of accumulated sick leave during the fiscal year for the serious illness or injury of an immediate family member.
-For the purposes of this section, "immediate family member" is defined as the employee's child (including an employee's biological, adopted, or foster child, stepchild, legal ward, or a child to whom the employee stands in loco parentis), parent (including an employee's biological, adoptive, or foster parent, step parent, or legal guardian, or a person who stood in loco parentis when the employee was a minor child) spouse, domestic partner (as defined in Article 6.5), the parent(s) of an employee's spouse or domestic partner, grandparent, grandchild, -or sibling, or any other person provided by State law.
+Employees may use hours of accumulated sick leave during the fiscal year for the serious illness of an immediate family member.
+For the purposes of this section, "immediate family member" is defined as the employee's child (including an employee's biological, adopted, or foster child, stepchild, legal ward, or a child to whom the employee stands in loco parentis), parent (including an employee's biological, adoptive, or foster parent, step parent, or legal guardian, or a person who stood in loco parentis when the employee was a minor child) spouse, domestic partner (as defined in Article 6.5), the parent(s) of an employee's spouse or domestic partner, grandparent, grandchild or sibling.
 With prior approval of the City Manager or his/her designee an employee may use accumulated sick leave to care for the serious illness of other members of the household or family.
 The City may require an employee to provide a medical professional's statement which outlines the severity of the illness and expected duration or treatment prior to approving the use of sick leave under this article.

-15.145 Sick Leave - Retirement
+15.15 Sick Leave - Retirement